 Keep in mind that this night market is only open on Friday, Saturday and Sunday.
 If you are visiting Bangkok during the week, you can either head back to the night market in Chinatown or visit one of the many other night markets in Bangkok.

-Day 3 in Bangkok
+Bangkok Itinerary: Day 3